“Dancing, music and rum.”

 Did reality meet expectations?

-I didn’t really know what to expect as I knew there would be dancing, music and rum.
-So even after the first day was up, my expectations had already been met.
-We all got up and danced to some classic Cuban music in front of 200 people at the famous Café Taberna.
-And yes, I had drunk a good amount of rum.
+I didn’t really know what to expect.
+I knew there would be dancing, music and rum, so even after the first day was up, I guess my ‘expectations’ had already been met.
+The atmosphere was just so incredible, we all got up and danced to some classic Cuban music in front of 200 people at the famous Café Taberna… And yes, we’d all drunk a good amount of rum.